MinecraftPlus/Website/content/en/status/steps/done/spigot_cannon_update_2.md

 Progress: 100
 ---

-Do silnika SpigotPlus dodane zostaną zmiany z MC+ v0.0.2 - zawierającej uzupełnioną aktualizację Cannon Update.
+The changes from MC+ v0.0.2 - including the updated Cannon Update - will be added to the SpigotPlus engine.